whynotavailable/blags/wip/rust.md

 }
 ```

-This is very common. `ToString` itself is rarely implemented.
-Most of the time you implement `Display`, for which there
+This is very common. `ToString` itself is rarely implemented directly.
+Most of the time you implement `Display`, for
-is a blanket `ToString` implementation.
+which there is a blanket `ToString` implementation.

+Traits are one of the two abstract data type (ADT) methods in Rust.
+Similar to object oriented programming (OOP)
+languages, traits are often used to abstract things away.
+In one of the above methods, it uses `impl ToString` to allow
+anything that's a string for the constructor.

+The magic of Rust is that since you do not need to declare an interface ahead of time for an object (again similar to
+go), you can implement them for objects you didn't create.
+As long as either the trait, or the struct are defined in
+your module, you can implement traits for that struct.
+Traits are used like this all the time for building abstractions.
+We'll get to one of my favorites `IntoResponse` in a bit.